 Did you know that research shows for every $1 invested in email marketing, $44 is earned in return?
 The reality today is email marketing is essential to grow any business, including businesses operating in or with the cannabis industry.

 Once you know how to write email marketing messages that people actually want to read, how to make sure your email messages actually get delivered, and when to send those email messages so the most people will see them, you’re on the right path to using email marketing to increase brand awareness, customer loyalty, sales, word of mouth marketing, and profits.

 But there is still one more hurdle you need to get over before you can confidently invest time and money into email marketing.
-How do you know if your efforts are working?
+You might be following all of the email marketing best practices, but how do you know if your efforts are working?

 This is where data becomes critical to your success.
 You need to track the results of your email marketing investments to ensure they’re helping you meet your goals.
 But what do you track?

 The answer to that question depends on your business and your goals.
 For example, if you send an email marketing message with a goal to drive short-term sales, then you’d need to track message outcomes (i.e., recipient behaviors) and ROI to determine if the investment delivered adequate returns based on sales volume.

 On the other hand, if you send an email marketing message with a goal to nurture your brand’s relationship with your subscribers and boost engagement, then you might simply need to track the open rate or click-through rate to evaluate the success of your campaign.

 Therefore, step one in leveraging data to improve your cannabis business’ email marketing results is to determine which key performance indicators (KPIs) you need to track in order to measure your results.

 Identifying Your Email Marketing KPIs

 Once you’ve established your message goals, you need to collect the right data.
 What are the KPIs that you have to track in order to accurately measure your message performance and return on investment (ROI)?